 Change 2: Increased DEA Payments

-The monthly payment for educational assistance under the DEA program increased by as much as $200 a month for institutional training.
+The monthly payment for educational assistance under the DEA program increased for institutional training.
 The change took effect on Oct.
-1, 2018 and applied to everyone.
+1, 2018, and applied to everyone.

 DEA vs. the Fry Scholarship

 Eligible dependents may be eligible for both the DEA and the Fry Scholarship.
-Most will have to choose between one program or the other when they apply, and they cannot change their minds.
+Most will have to choose between the programs when they apply, and they cannot change their minds.
 Those whose parents died in the line of duty prior to Aug.
 1, 2011, may be able to receive both benefits, but they can only access one at a time.

 DEA vs. Fry Scholarship Comparison Chart